reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 The above example shows the configuration required for Kafka producer. `ConcurrentKafkaListenerContainerFactory` is used to create containers for `@KafkaListener` annotated methods.
 The `KafkaListenerContainer` receives all the records from all topics or partitions on a single thread.
 We'll see more about message listener containers in the consuming records section.

-### with Spring Boot Auto Configuration
+### Using Spring Boot Auto Configuration

-With Spring Boot it does most of the configuration automatically, so we can focus on building the listeners and producing the messages.
-It also gives the option to override the default configs through `application.properties`.
+Spring Boot does most of the configuration automatically, so we can focus on building the listeners and producing the messages.
+It also provides the option to override the default configs through `application.properties`.

 ## Creating Kafka Topics

-Lets us now see how we can create Kafka topics.
+Let`s now have a look at how we can create Kafka topics:

 ```java
 @Configuration